kcwinner/advocacy/cubejs-serverless-demo/README.md

 ### Migrate And Seed

-You can grab your database secret adn cluster arns from the outputs of deploy.
+You can grab your database secret and cluster ARNs from the outputs of deploy.

 ```bash
 export DB_SECRET_ARN="<YOUR_SECRET_ARN_HERE>"